gabek/gabekangas.com/content/project/longtail-music.md

   - 'project'
 ---

-Longtail Music is a loosely connected network of independent internet radio stations where each station is independently run and managed, allowing for a wide variety of content and style.
+Longtail Music was a loosely connected network of independent internet radio stations where each station is independently run and managed, allowing for a wide variety of content and style.

 In a world of algorithmically generated on-demand streaming products, sponsored playlists and an overabundance of Top 40 music videos flooding the social networks it's time to find another approach to finding unique music that you'll love.